Clerk suffers life-threatening injuries after shooting inside Roxbury convenience store

-BOSTON (WHDH) - A woman described the terrifying moment when she witnessed a clerk get shot inside a Roxbury convenience store on Tuesday night.
+Abdul Martin, owner of M&R convenience on Shawmut Avenue said his 21-year-old employee was shot around 9:30 p.m.

+” I don’t know how we are going to survive here,” Martine said through tears.
+“I am afraid to open the store.”

-Mary Quirk says she was inside the store on Shawmut Avenue around 9:30 p.m. when the violence unfolded.
+Mary Quirk said she was inside the store on Shawmut Avenue around 9:30 p.m. when the violence unfolded.

 “I heard somebody yelling,” she recalled.
 “I was right inside the door when they brought him out on a stretcher.”

-The man, whom Quirk identified as an employee, was taken to an area hospital with life-threatening injuries, according to Boston police.
+The man, whom Quirk identified as the employee, was taken to an area hospital with life-threatening injuries, according to Boston police.

 Quirk says the recent violence needs to stop.